 - 1. The correct answer is A because this question relates to Standard I(A) Knowledge of the Law-specifically, global application of the Code and Standards.
 Members and candidates who practice in multiple jurisdictions may be subject to various securities laws and regulations.
 If applicable law is more strict than the requirements of the Code and Standards, members and candidates must adhere to applicable law; otherwise, members and candidates must adhere to the Code and Standards.
 Therefore, answer A is correct.
 Answer B is incorrect because members and candidates must adhere to the higher standard set by the Code and Standards if local applicable law is less strict.
 Answer C is incorrect because when no applicable law exists, members and candidates are required to adhere to the Code and Standards, and the Code and Standards prohibit the use of material nonpublic information. - 2.
-The correct answer is B. The best course of action under Standard I(B) Independence and Objectivity is to avoid a conflict of interest whenever possible.
-Therefore, for Ward to pay for all his expenses is the correct answer.
-Answer C details a course of action in which the conflict would be disclosed, but this solution is not as appropriate as avoiding the conflict of interest.
-Answer A would not be the best course because it would not remove the appearance of a conflict of interest; even though the report would not be affected by the reimbursement of expenses, it could appear to be. - 3.
 The correct answer is B. This question relates to Standard I(B) Independence and Objectivity.
 When asked to change a recommendation on a company stock to gain business for the firm, the head of the brokerage unit must refuse in order to maintain his independence and objectivity in making recommendations.
 He must not yield to pressure by the firm's investment banking department.
 To avoid the appearance of a conflict of interest, the firm should discontinue issuing recommendations about the company.
 Answer A is incorrect; changing the recommendation in any manner that is contrary to the analyst's opinion violates the duty to maintain independence and objectivity.
-Answer C is incorrect because merely assigning a new analyst to decide whether the stock deserves a higher rating will not address the conflict of interest. - 4.
+Answer C is incorrect because merely assigning a new analyst to decide whether the stock deserves a higher rating will not address the conflict of interest. - 3.
+The correct answer is B. The best course of action under Standard I(B) Independence and Objectivity is to avoid a conflict of interest whenever possible.
+Therefore, for Ward to pay for all his expenses is the correct answer.
+Answer C details a course of action in which the conflict would be disclosed, but this solution is not as appropriate as avoiding the conflict of interest.
+Answer A would not be the best course, because it would not remove the appearance of a conflict of interest; even though the report would not be affected by the reimbursement of expenses, it could appear to be. - 4.
 Answer A is correct.
 Standard I(B) Independence and Objectivity emphasizes the need for members and candidates to maintain their independence and objectivity.
-Best practices dictate that firms adopt a strict policy not to accept compensation for travel arrangements.
+Best practice dictates that firms adopt a strict policy not to accept compensation for travel arrangements.
 At times, however, accepting paid travel would not compromise one's independence and objectivity.
 Answers B and C are incorrect because the added benefits-free conference admission for additional staff members and an exclusive golf retreat for the speaker-could be viewed as inducements related to the firm's working arrangements and not solely related to the speaking engagement.
 Should Long wish to bring other team members or participate in the golf outing, he or his firm should be responsible for the associated fees. - 5.
-The correct answer is C. This question involves Standard I(C) Misrepresentation.
-Statement I is a factual statement that discloses to clients and prospects accurate information about the terms of the investment instrument.
-Statement II, which guarantees a specific rate of return for a mutual fund, is an opinion stated as a fact and, therefore, violates Standard I(C).
-If Statement II were rephrased to include a qualifying statement, such as "in my opinion, investors may earn . . . ," it would not be in violation of the Standards.
+B is correct.
+Excerpt 2 is inconsistent with the Standards because it addresses only officers and only their direct reports-that is, employees whom they directly supervise.
+Standard IV(C) states that "any investment professionals who have employees subject to their control or influence" exercise supervisory responsibility.
+Excerpt 3 is consistent with the Standards.
+It is based on a quote from the Standards of Practice Handbook stating that "if a member or candidate determines that information is material, the member . . . should make reasonable efforts to